-According to the World Gold Council, a piece of gold marked ’18K’ or ‘750’ means that the piece is made of about 75 percent gold and about 25 percent metal alloys, which give the gold its strength, durability and, in some cases, its color.
+According to the World Gold Council, a piece of gold marked ’18K’ or ‘750’ means that the piece is made of about 75% gold and about 25% metal alloys, which give the gold its strength, durability and, in some cases, its color.
 Yellow gold jewelry usually contains a certain percentage of copper and fine silver, while white gold contains alloys such as nickel or palladium.
 Rose gold is created by adding copper and silver metal to yellow gold metal, creating a reddish or pinkish finish.

 Trying to pinpoint an exact value for 750 gold jewelry pieces can be tricky because the price of gold constantly fluctuates.
-There is, however, a simple formula you can use to come up with an estimated value (you can skip past the formula as we link a calculator below it).
+There is, however, a simple formula you can use to come up with an estimated value.

 Step 1: Find real-time gold prices for 18K gold, per gram, on the Gold Price Network website.
 The current price of 18K gold is about $30 per gram.
 The price varies but never too drastically (unless you plan on buying or selling a large quantity of 750 gold, then it a slight variation in price may matter but for small items, it won’t matter too much.